 We are also keen to stay abreast of the latest radical publications — just keep in mind that ROAR is neither an academic journal nor a literary review.
 When you plan to review a book for ROAR, make sure to contextualize it within the broader debate and shape your review to develop a clear and coherent argument.
 Summarizing or criticizing the book under review is not enough.
 Your piece will need to hold its own as a standalone essay.

-If you are an authors or publishers interested in having a new book promoted on ROAR, you can always send us an email with a PDF of the book, and we will see what we can do.
+If you are an author or publisher interested in having a new book promoted on ROAR, you can always send us an email with a PDF of the book, and we will see what we can do.
 We also accept physical review copies, but due to the large volume of galleys we receive we need to be selective about the ones we actually end up reviewing and/or excerpting on ROAR.

 We do not publish poetry or fiction.
 We do accept book review submissions, but cannot honor requests to review new books ourselves.
 We also do not publish academic papers or student essays.
 Anything containing academic footnotes or citations will be immediately rejected.